 The story goes that while the band was preparing to release their self-titled debut album, the Enigma Records / EMI representative asked them for a logo to include with the promotional materials.

-Frontman Anthony Keidis then sat down and drew a random sketch of an asterisk and sent it over to the label rep. Thus one of the most prominent symbols in rock history was born.
+Frontman Anthony Keidis sat down and drew a random sketch of an asterisk and sent it over to the label rep. Thus one of the most prominent symbols in rock history was born.

 As the Red Hot Chili Peppers continued to grow into the stadium rock powerhouse that they have become today, the random doodle drawn by Anthony Keidis has taken on a meaning that is simply symbolic of the band.
 When you see that red asterisk, you instantly think of the Red Hot Chili Peppers.